KUNJ1311/ShortLink/server/README.md

-# LinkShort Server
+# ShortLink Server

-Backend API for LinkShort - A URL shortening service built with Express.js and MySQL.
+Backend API for ShortLink - A URL shortening service built with Express.js and MySQL.

 ## Features